The alarm went off at 4 a.m., leaving me one hour to complete my morning routine, then drive to the movie studio.

 Evan looked bug-eyed at me.I was worried I was in trouble.And he must’ve picked up on it, because he said, “Don’t worry about her, okay?
 She’s harmless.
 Anyway, I should get to the set.
 But I’ll see you for touch-ups.
 And tomorrow, I think I’ll let you put that purple stuff on me.”
 He pointed to a vibrant eyeshadow in my pallet as he headed toward the door.

 “Really?”
 I giggled.
 “Unfortunately, I’m only filling in for one day for the regular artist.”

 “Oh.
 That’s too bad.”
 Then he winked at me before exiting the room.

 I left shortly after Evan and got to the set as the next scene was taking place.
 I watched until the scene ended, at which point we all scurried to fix up the actors.

 Evan raised his hand to get my attention and called out, “Rafaella.”
 He motioned for me to come touch him up, so I did.
 This was followed by about five more touch-ups throughout the morning.

-At one point, Evan offered, “If it would make things easier, you could sit in my lap to fix my face.”
+At one point, Evan said, “Feel free to sit on my lap to fix my face.”

 I laughed and dabbed his nose with one of my brushes in response.
 I got the impression Evan kind of liked me, even if the idea was somewhat preposterous.
 Regardless, he made my work enjoyable and the morning passed quickly.

 As early afternoon approached, a thirty-minute lunch break was announced.
 Everyone was required to remain on site, so an elaborate spread was set up in the break room.
-I was relieved when Joel sat with me so I didn’t have to sit alone.
+I was relieved when Joel sat with me and chatted so I didn’t have to be alone.

 During a lull in the conversation, I briefly scanned the room and noticed Evan out of the corner of my eye.
 He was sitting across the room and sharing a table with several women.
 I would intermittently catch him watching me, although I pretended not to notice.